vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

     The cherry-pick you performed at the beginning of this lab brought in changes to your `.github/workflows/pipeline.yml` file which run a `migrate-databases.sh` script.
-    This script opens an SSH tunnel to your Tanzu Application Service database and performs migrations.
+    This script opens an SSH tunnel to your *Tanzu Application Service* database and performs migrations.

     The database instance that your application has access to is protected by a firewall so you will not be able to connect to it directly.
-    Instead, you can open an SSH tunnel which will use your application as a proxy so that the Flyway CLI running on your CI server can migrate the database managed by Tanzu Application Service.
+    Instead, you can open an SSH tunnel which will use your application as a proxy so that the Flyway CLI running on your CI server can migrate the database managed by *Tanzu Application Service*.

-    This functionality does assume you have SSH access on the TAS instance you are working with.
+    This functionality does assume you have SSH access on the *Tanzu Application Service* instance you are working with.
     This may not be possible in your environment.
     In this case you should take a look at the [Extras](#extras) section for some ideas as to how you might handle this.